by-student-2017/CP2k-v.9.1-examples/README.md

 ## EAM potential (required for QM/MM or NEB etc)
 - Probably most of the potential at NIST (for Lammps) is not available in CP2k without converting the files.
 - I couldn't get any other method than "QMMM/EAM_potential/cp2k_version" to work (I created a script to convert the EAM potential shown by NIST to CP2k version, but all of them failed).
-- EAM_potential/cp2k_version: Cu, Ag, Au, Ni, Pd, Pt, Al, Pb, Fe, Mo, Ta, W, Mg, Co, Ti, Zr
+- EAM_potential/cp2k_version: Cu, Ag, Au, Ni, Pd, Pt, Al, Pb, Fe, Mo, Ta, W, Mg, Co, Ti, Zr, and Combinations of these.
 - EAM 10000 points: EPS_SPLINE >= 1.7E-6
 - EAM 20000 points: EPS_SPLINE >= 1.0E-7
 - EAM 30000 points: EPS_SPLINE >= 1.7E-8